Paso Robles 3-Day Itinerary: An Idyllic Escape for Wine Lovers

 6:00PM: Dinner at Buona Tavola

 A restaurant specializing in Northern Italian cuisine that is so good, it’ll make your mouth water as soon as you walk through the front door.
-Their homemade pasta is a must try.
-You can make a reservation here.
+Their homemade pasta is a must-try.
+You can make a reservation in advanced HERE.

 Though it’s always a bit sad when your trip inevitably comes to an end, always remember you are leaving with new memories, stories, and inspiration to begin planning for your next adventure!